jfbu/colorframed/colorframed/README.md

 ## Purpose

-The initial release fixes colour leak issues which one encounters with the environments provided by the [framed](https://ctan.org/pkg/framed) package.
+The package fixes colour leak issues which one encounters with the environments provided by the [framed](https://ctan.org/pkg/framed) package.

-It is planned to extend `colorframed` with one more environment, based upon [pict2e](https://ctan.org/pkg/pict2e), which will provide breakable boxes with possibly rounded corners, optional background colour, external or inset shadow, separate customizability of the padding separations and border widths in the four directions, ...

 ## Copyright and License